maltezfaria/LevelSetMethods.jl/docs/src/extension-makie.md

 # [Makie extension](@id extension-makie)

-[Makie](https://docs.makie.org/v0.21/) can be used to visualize levelset functions in both 2 and 3 dimensions.
-After loading one of the `Makie` backends (we recomment `GLMakie` for 3D), you can simply call `plot` on the levelset function to visualize it.
+[Makie](https://docs.makie.org/v0.21/) can be used to visualize level set functions in both 2 and 3 dimensions.
+After loading one of the `Makie` backends (we recommend `GLMakie` for 3D), you can simply call `plot` on the level set function to visualize it.
 For example:

 ```@example contour2D
 using LevelSetMethods, GLMakie